 3. It’s the oldest bridge that spans the Grand Canal

-Just as for instance the London Bridge in London, the Rialto Bridge is the oldest out of the 4 bridges that span the Grand Canal in Venice.
+Just as the London Bridge in London, the Rialto Bridge is the oldest out of the 4 bridges that span the Grand Canal in Venice.

 It dates back to the 12th century as a “pontoon bridge,” which was a type of floating bridge that allowed passage over the canal, was first constructed on this location in the year 1173.